 Around every great mom is a cluster of strong, supportive women who watch her back.
-Celebrate Mother’s Day with the other women in your life besides your own mom.
+Celebrate Mother’s Day with the other women in your life besides your own mom, and order amazing gifts like Mother’s Day flowers for them this year.

 Think of the grandma, aunt, and mother-in-law in your life on whom you still depend for wisdom and family traditions.
 Think of your busy sister, your crazy friend with the newborn, the coworker who just adopted or the neighbor who watches the kids when you have to run out.
 Show your appreciation for these moms and spread the spirit of the day beyond just your biological mom.